XECortex/spotify-adeleminator/README.md

 ### Updates
 You can simply install updates by running `git pull` in the directory of Spotify AdEleminator on your System.

+### Run in background
+Just add the `-d` flag when executing Spotify AdEleminator.
+If you want to always have this program always running in background, you can, for example, add `path/to/spotify-adeleminator/main.py -d` to your autostart.

 ## Dependencies
 - Python